LEAN Six Sigma Yellow Belt : Analyze Phase : Practice Exam

 • Introduction to basic statistical tools

-#9.
-What is the purpose of the 5 Whys technique?
+#3.
+What question is repeatedly asked in the 5 Whys technique?

 #15.
 What is the purpose of using basic statistical tools in the Analyze phase?

-#19.
-Which of the following describes a control chart?
+#17.
+Which of the following describes cause-and-effect relationships?

 Previous